 Vapor Balance Requirements

-(1) Except as provided in section (2) of this rule, the owner or operator of gasoline storage tank listed in OAR 340-244-0234(4), must meet the requirements in either subsection (1)(a) or (1)(b) of this rule.
+(1) Except as provided in section (2) of this rule, the owner or operator of a gasoline storage tank listed in OAR 340-244-0234(4), must meet the requirements in either subsection (1)(a) or (1)(b) of this rule.

-(a) Each management practice in Table 4 of this division that applies to the GDF.
+(a) Each management practice in Table 2 that applies to the GDF.

-(b) If, prior to January 10, 2008, the owner or operator operates a vapor balance system at the GDF that meets the requirements of either paragraph (1)(b)(A) or (1)(b)(B) of this rule, the owner or operator will be deemed in compliance with this section.
+(b) If, prior to January 10, 2008, the owner or operator of a GDF operates a vapor balance system at the GDF that meets the requirements of either paragraph (1)(b)(A) or (1)(b)(B) of this rule, the owner or operator of a GDF will be deemed in compliance with this section.

 (A) Achieves emissions reduction of at least 90 percent.

-(B) Operates using management practices at least as stringent as those in Table 4 of this division.
+(B) Operates using management practices at least as stringent as those in Table 2 of this rule.

-(2) Gasoline storage tanks equipped with floating roofs or the equivalent are not required to comply with the control requirements in section (1) of this rule.
+(2) Gasoline storage tanks equipped with floating roofs or the equivalent are not subject to the control requirements in section (1) of this rule.

-(3) Cargo tanks unloading at a GDF must comply with the requirements of OAR 340-244-0240(1) and management practices in Table 5 of this division.
+(3) The owner or operator of a cargo tank unloading at a GDF must comply with the requirements of OAR 340-244-0240(1) and management practices in Table 3.

 (4) The owner or operator of a GDF subject to section (1) of this rule or having a gasoline storage tank equipped with a vapor balance system, must comply with the following requirements on and after the applicable compliance date in OAR 340-244-0238: